 An illustrated copy of the Armenian alphabet:

 This 13th century Homilies of Mush was so heavy that Lonely Planet describes it as having to be ripped in half to be carried away to safety by two women after the 1915 massacres of Armenians by Turkey.
 The book was only put back together years later as one of the women had emigrated to the US and taken it with her for safekeeping.
+I am glad we spent some time at the museum as the ancient books and documents were a testament to the immensity of Armenia’s cultural legacy.

 We stopped next at the Centre for Popular Creation, the home of what we read as being described as the best collection of folk art in Armenia.
 With a billing like that, we were curious as to what we would see.
 Our initial reactions were disappointment and surprise, however, when the stench of cigarette smoke hit us when we opened the door and realized we were the only visitors and an employee had to search for someone to sell us tickets and escort us from room to room.
 The lovely collection of 19th and 20th century carpets restored our spirits quickly, though!